VidgarVii/LinkParser/README.md

 ## Use

 * rackup
-* POST request to http://localhost:9292 with params []
+* POST request to http://localhost:9292/site with params 'links' => ['https://site.com']